ishak-yusuf/RnASeQ/README.md

 RnASeQ performs a differential gene expression analysis with Hisat2 and Deseq2.
-It supports mapping fastq rna-seq raw reads to genome and it can do gene-level Differential Expression Analysis (DEA) when genome is used as mapping reference.
+It supports mapping fastq rna-seq raw reads to genome and obtains gene-level Differential Expression Analysis (DEA) when genome is used as mapping reference.

 # Workflow: